-Are you contemplating buying a home in Fort Walton Beach?
-Coast to Coast Property Brokers can help.
+Purchasing a home in Fort Walton Beach with Coast to Coast Property Brokers

-Here are my nine steps to buying a home.
+Below are my nine steps to purchasing a home.

-Step 1 – Get ready to buy a home
+Step 1 – Get ready to purchase a home

-When you start your search, you'll probably want to create an index of items you need, get a plan of what school districts and neighborhoods you want to live in, and start working on your budget.
+You'll most likely want to make an index of features you need, get an idea of what neighborhoods you'd like to live in, and start working on your budget.

 This is where Coast to Coast Property Brokers comes in.

-I'd like to plan a time to meet with you and speak with you regarding your real estate needs and get an idea of your plans for the future.
+I'd love to schedule a time to get together with you and speak with you about why you want to buy a home and get an idea of your plans for the future.

-We'll discuss everything from neighborhoods, school districts in the Fort Walton Beach area, the mortgage industry, to any other economic factors that could affect your buying decision today or in the future.
+We'll talk about everything from neighborhoods, school districts in the Fort Walton Beach area, the mortgage and housing industries, to any other economic factors that may potentially affect your buying decision today or in the future.

-I can also help you get started on your loan.
+I can also assist you in getting started on your loan.

 They can help you determine which type of loan is best for you, as well as help you get qualified.

-After our initial meeting, I'll begin looking for available houses on the market that are a great fit for you.
+After our first meeting, I'll start searching for houses on the market that best suit you.

-I'll research many of the homes and remove the bad ones, and then we'll book appointments to tour the houses when it's most convenient for you.
+I'll get a sneak peek of many of the houses and remove the bad ones, and then we'll book appointments to view the houses at a time that's convenient for you.

-As we tour the houses, I'll call attention to good features and bad ones.
-And I'll ask you about things you like and dislike.
+As we view the homes, I'll call attention to positive features, as well as negative ones.
+I'll even ask you to tell us about things you like and don't like.

-It's widely common for buyers to revise their list of must-haves as we view homes and some things become more substantial than others.
+It's common for buyers to amend their list of must-haves as we view houses and some features become more substantial than others.

-If that happens, I'll search the listings once again and narrow it down to the home you've been dreaming about.
+If that happens, I'll look through the listings another time and narrow it down to the house you've been dreaming about.

-My knowledge of the Fort Walton Beach home market is an imperative factor in your house search.
-I am informed of all the school districts and neighborhoods, and I'll let you know what districts are "hot" and demand immediate action and others that are "cool" and allow for more consideration.
+My knowledge of the Fort Walton Beach home market is an imperative aspect in your home search.
+I'm informed of all the school districts and neighborhoods, and I can communicate certain districts are "hot" and demand prompt action and the ones that are "cold" and allow for thoughtful analysis.

-As we view houses, I'll be sure to tell you when the seller's asking price has room for bargaining and when I believe the home is "priced to sell."
+As we view houses, I'll be sure to tell you if the list price has room for bargaining or if I believe the home is "priced to sell."

-Be on guard and be sure to ask plenty of questions, as any real estate agent in Fort Walton Beach will convince you they know the housing market.
+When working with an agent, be careful and make sure you ask lots of questions, as every real estate agent will convince you they comprehend the home market.

-If things don't add up, contact me at 8505856466 or e-mail me at , and I'll be happy to answer any questions you have.
-My market knowledge will keep you a step above the rest throughout the entire process.
+If things don't add up, contact me at 8505856466 or e-mail me at , and I'll be happy to answer any questions you might have.
+My understanding of the market will help you stay a step above the rest through the entire process.

-Step 5 – Find the home you've been looking for
+Step 5 – Find the home of your dreams

-We'll find your dream house in the Fort Walton Beach area, and when that happens, I'll carefully develop your purchase offer.
-The offer will be tailored with your needs in mind and the home, including some contingencies, such as getting financing, completing the inspection, and a clear title.
+I'm certain we'll find the house of your dreams in the Fort Walton Beach area.
+When we do, I'll precisely create your real estate purchase offer.
+The offer will be made to fit your needs and the home.
+We'll include several contingencies, such as obtaining financing, completing the inspection, and a clean title.

-When turning in your offer, you'll want to present "earnest money."
-This is a cash deposit submitted to the seller to secure the offer to buy the property.
-The amount is typically put towards the closing costs.
-If the offer is accepted, we should close on the property within 30 to 60 days afterward.
-This allows sufficient time for your mortgage financing.
+Upon turning in your purchase offer, you'll want to present "earnest money."
+This is a cash deposit made to a seller to secure an offer to buy the property, and it's usually put towards the cost of closing.
+If your offer is accepted by the seller, we should close about 30 to 60 days after.
+This allows ample time for your mortgage financing.

 Step 6 – Negotiate the deal

-A lot of deals don't close on the initial offer – it's widely common to receive a counter offer.
-But don't let it intimidate you.
-We'll talk about whether or not to agree to the counter offer, propose our own counter offer, or refuse the seller's offer and move on.
+A lot of contracts aren't closed on the first offer – it's very common to receive a counter offer.
+But don't let it alarm you.
+We'll talk about whether or not to agree to the counter offer, present our own counter offer, or decline the seller's offer and move on.

-Upon finishing the deal, you'll start working with your mortgage lender to close the loan.
+Once we sign the final deal, you'll begin working with your lender to close the loan.

-It won't be a long process at all if you're pre-approved, but you'll want to stay in close contact with your mortgage lender.
+If you're already pre-approved, this won't be a long process at all, but you should to keep in close contact with your lender.

-And I'll care for all the property information your lender will need to close the loan.
+And I'll take care of all the property information your lender will need to close the loan.

 Step 8 – Close the deal

-Your lender will supply you with a Loan Estimate (LE) detailing your closing costs within three days of taking your application.
-You'll get a Loan Estimate (LE) of your closing costs from your lender within three days of getting your loan application.
+Your mortgage lender will send you a Loan Estimate (LE) detailing closing costs within three days of receiving your loan application.
+You'll get a Loan Estimate (LE) outlining your closing costs from your lender within three days of accepting your application.

-This estimate rests on the loan amount.
-RESPA requirements dictate that it has to include all closing costs and be within a close range of accuracy, and I'll go over the estimate and let you know if everything looks adequate.
+The estimate depends on the loan amount.
+RESPA requirements mandate that it has to include all closing costs and be within a narrow range of accuracy, and I'll review the estimate and let you know if everything looks adequate.

-Then we'll close on your house.
-This will most often happen at a title company or escrow office and will most often be a smooth and easygoing occasion.
+Then it's time to close on your home.
+This should happen at a title company or escrow office and will probably be a smooth and comfortable occasion.

 Step 9 – Move in

 Congratulations!
-Now you can move into your new house.
+Now you can move into your new home.
 Enjoy it.
-And if you have any questions, be sure to call me at 8505856466 or e-mail me at .
+And if you have any questions, simply contact me at 8505856466 or e-mail me at .